kimb/prometheus-grafana-docker-rpi/README.md

 ## Usage

-You can either check out this repository and use it directly in place

-### Usage by modifying a clone

-Set hosts to monitor by modifying `roles/prometheus_grafana/defaults/main.yml` with your scraping needs.

-Then create a hosts file targeting your Raspberry Pi.
+Create a hosts file targeting your Raspberry Pi.
 For example `raspberry-hosts.yml` containing:

 ```yaml